ritwikraj16/ai-mcp/insurance_claim/README.md

 LLAMA_API_KEY= ""
 ```

-The (#project-set-up-cloudllama) sub-paragraph discusses how to set and retrieve their values.
+The [Project set up: cloudllama](#project-set-up-cloudllama) section discusses how to set and retrieve their values.

 ### Project set up: cloudllama
 In cloudllama, do the following: